kevL/yata/ReadMe.txt

 - extended keyboard handling when only 1 cell is selected or if selected cells are in a contiguous block.
-These operations are based on an anchorcell ... the primary methods of choosing an anchorcell is to click on a cell to select it or press [Space] -
+These operations are based on an anchorcell ... the primary method of choosing an anchorcell is to click on a cell to select it or press [Space].
+Or when a row/col is selected the first cell in the row/col replaces the current anchorcell -

 Shift+Left          - adjusts selection left
 Shift+Right         - adjusts selection right